 Moving forward, it is expected that insurance companies will be forced to secure their feasibility by lowering the amounts they offer as compensation.
 This will make it more difficult for out of court settlements to be negotiated, if the victims feel that they are being under-compensated, they will most likely have let them go to trial.

 Another problem that has developed because of COVID-19 is that many defendants are not insured.
 This is because they have ceased paying due to a slowdown in business.
 Others may have been forced to file for bankruptcy.
-This makes it more difficult for plaintiffs to get settlements for their cases.
+This makes it more difficult for plaintiffs to get personal injury settlements for their cases.
 Judgment awards may also not be met.

 Finally, maximum compensation in personal injury cases is usually determined by medical documentation for treatment received to prove the nature and costs of the injuries.
 Even with the difficulties presented by the coronavirus pandemic, all victims of personal injury claims should continue to follow safety precautions at hospitals, but not neglect getting their treatment if possible.